StephanMoeller/wilson26/README.md

 - Solder the sockets onto the pcbs
 - Add the pcbs, sockets and switches to the case so that they hold themselves onto the case
 - Solder each row and each col.
+- Solder rows and cols onto the mcu
+- Press ft0iiii
 ## TODO: Add a wiring diagram for above

 ## Switches, keycaps and filament used on the pictures